 If your credit score is a little weak, say around 600, you might try Peerform.
 This peer-to-peer lending platform offers decent interest rates even for those with lower credit ratings.
 You might have to wait longer than with other lenders, and the service isn’t available nationwide.
 You can borrow a maximum of $25,000.
 Take note that Peerform charges extra fees that other lenders do not collect.

-This venerable name brings with it reliability and APRs ranging from 6.25 percent to 19.75 percent.
-You can borrow all the way up to $100,000, but you must have a healthy credit rating to qualify.
+This venerable name brings with it reliability and you can borrow all the way up to $100,000, but you must have a healthy credit rating to qualify.
 If you don’t like borrowing online, Wells Fargo is probably your best bet, since they have physical locations where you can do business.

 This is another lender that attracts people with less than ideal credit scores, and loan amounts can be anywhere from $1,000 to $35,000.
-The interest rates are higher — from 9.95 percent to 36 percent — but the tradeoff is you can get a loan with weak credit.
+The interest rates are higher but the tradeoff is you can get a loan with weak credit.
 With Avant, you can choose repayment terms from 24 to 60 months.

 When making loans, this unique lender looks into other factors beyond credit scores such as education level and career path.
-With Earnest, you can borrow up to $50,000 with APRs of 4.25 percent to 9.25 percent.
+With Earnest, you can borrow up to $50,000.
 One limitation is that the maximum loan term is only 3 years.

 Frequently Asked Questions